Pedestrian Detection PCB: The Automotive Electronics Core Guarding Road Safety

 ASIL Safety Level Requirements Matrix

-The ISO 26262 standard defines different Automotive Safety Integrity Levels (ASIL) based on severity of risk, probability of exposure, and controllability.
+The ISO 26262 standard defines different Automotive Safety Integrity Levels (ASIL) based on risk severity, exposure probability, and controllability.
 Higher levels impose stricter requirements on hardware failure rates and safety mechanisms.

 Requirements ASIL A ASIL B ASIL C ASIL D